SanliFaez/OS4Physicists/CourseDevelopment/Week6/Lecture6.md

 1. Every student reads the article by [Kirstensen _et al_ (2021)](https://jcom.sissa.it/archive/20/07/JCOM_2007_2021_A02) about how physics is represented in Dutch newspapers.

 2. Every student comes with a short text (between 200 and 500 words) that they've written in the past, for example the abstract of their bachelor thesis.

+3. Every student comes up with or finds a metaphore for a certain aspect of physics (e.g., black holes, turbulence, Brownian motion, ...) and forms an opinion about why that metaphore is needed and how well it captures the actual physics aspect.

 ## Lecture